microsoftgraph/dataconnect-solutions/solutions/esa/PreRequisites/README.md

 ![](Images/1.1.png)

-2. Register a new application
+2. Register a new application.

 ![](Images/1.2.png)
 ![](Images/1.3.png)

 3. Save the application id (In the screenshot, the one ending in e430).
-Navigate to API permissions in the Manage menu on the left
+Navigate to API permissions in the Manage menu on the left.

 ![](Images/1.4.png)

-4. Select "Microsoft Graph" from the Add permission flyout
+4. Select "Microsoft Graph" from the Add permission flyout.

 ![](Images/1.5.png)

-5. Select "Application permissions -> Applications -> Application.Read.All"
+5. Select "Application permissions -> Applications -> Application.Read.All".

 ![](Images/1.6.png)

-6. Explicitly Grant consent for the new permissions
+6. Explicitly Grant consent for the new permissions.

 ![](Images/1.7.png)

-7. Verify that that the status shows as granted for the new Application.Read.All permission
+7. Verify that that the status shows as granted for the new Application.Read.All permission.

 ![](Images/1.8.png)

-8. Navigate to "Certificates and secrets" in the left pane and click on "New client secret"
+8. Navigate to "Certificates and secrets" in the left pane and click on "New client secret."

 ![](Images/1.9.png)

-9. Provide a description and add a secret
+9. Provide a description and add a secret.

 ![](Images/1.10.b.png)

-10. Copy the value of this new secret and save it securely before navigating away from this page
+10. Copy the value of this new secret and save it securely before navigating away from this page.

 ![](Images/1.11.png)

 ## Azure Resources Deployment

 1. Use this link to initiate the setup of the pre-requisites.
 Use the appid and secret created in the previous steps.
-Custom deployment - Microsoft Azure [here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fv-travhanes%2Fdataconnect-solutions%2Fmain%2Fsolutions%2Fesa%2FARMTemplate%2Fazuredeploy.json)
+Custom deployment - Microsoft Azure [here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fv-travhanes%2Fdataconnect-solutions%2Fmain%2Fsolutions%2Fesa%2FARMTemplate%2Fazuredeploy.json).

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fv-travhanes%2Fdataconnect-solutions%2Fmain%2Fsolutions%2Fesa%2FARMTemplate%2Fazuredeploy.json"><img src="https://camo.githubusercontent.com/bad3d579584bd4996af60a96735a0fdcb9f402933c139cc6c4c4a4577576411f/68747470733a2f2f616b612e6d732f6465706c6f79746f617a757265627574746f6e" alt="Deploy Environment in Azure" /></a>